lorddusk/ObsidianDnD/Red Hand of Doom/Compendium/Characters/Keth.md

 ---

 # Keth Bar'dag
-wears a symbol of Corfair
+Wears a symbol of Dol Arrah
 ___
 ## References:
 ---